Starting Guide for Singapore SMEs

 Plus, you will have the flexibility to set your own working hours, prices, and business strategies without having to consult with anyone else.
 Just remember, along with the freedom and control, you assume all the risks too.

-Moving up a notch, partnership is a company that has 2 to 20 partners.
+Moving up a notch, a partnership is a company that has 2 to 20 partners.
 It offers a unique blend of flexibility and protection where multiple individuals collaborate and wish to maintain individual autonomy while sharing resources and risks.

 Suppose your craft has brought you some like-minded friends to set up a firm together.
 Forming an LLP would provide a suitable structure for you to combine your expertise and resources while limiting personal liability.
 Each partner can focus on their respective projects and enjoy the benefits of shared resources and a joint reputation.
-If one partner makes a mistake or faces legal action, the other partners would not be held personally responsible.
+If one partner makes a mistake or faces legal action, the other partners will not be held personally responsible.

 A Private Limited Company (PLC) in Singapore is a company that can issue shares and is regulated by the Capital Markets Act.
 Under the Private Limited Company Act, a PLC can have fewer than 50 shareholders, and all the shares are privately held.